Note: Fifty Shades Darker is a sexually explicit book. Please be aware of that before purchase

 Summary: The conclusion of the trilogy, with a little suspense thrown in for good measure.

 I finished this almost a week ago now.
 But I did not have a chance to write the review until now.
-So now I have some distance I am going to try to write up a response to the whole trilogy as well as the final book.
+Now that I have some distance I am going to try to write up a response to the whole trilogy as well as the final book.

-So I do not believe that the Fifty Shades trilogy is porn because in general it is not about diminishing the humanity (they are fictional characters) and because the positive view of sexuality in Fifty Shades is about drawing a couple together.
-(There are negative views of sexuality that are portrayed in the books that do diminish their humanity, but they are portrayed as negative.)
+So I do not believe that the Fifty Shades trilogy is porn because in general, it is not about diminishing the humanity (they are fictional characters) and because the positive view of sexuality in Fifty Shades is about drawing a couple together.
+(There are contrary views of sexuality that are portrayed in the books that do diminish their humanity, but they are mostly described as unfavorable.)
 That does not mean that everyone should read it.
 It is sexually provocative.
-If you are sexually active, this series will probably excite you and you will probably have sex more often while reading the books.
+If you are sexually active, this series will probably excite you, and you will likely desire to have sex more often while reading the books.
 But I do believe that while Fifty Shades idealizes sex, it can be read as sexually appropriate and encouraging to couples.

 On the other hand, it is certainly possible that some people will read this and be disappointed that their spouse is not more like Christian Grey or Ana.
 In that case, it can be a detriment to the marriage.
-But it is not the sex in the book that would cause a person to be disappointed in their own spouse, it is illustration of a marriage and relationship.
-This is fiction.
+But it is not the sex in the book that would cause a person to be disappointed in their spouse; it is an illustration of marriage and relationship.
+This book is fiction.
 Real people are not billionaires and surrounded by security all the time.
 Real people don’t have sex three times a day for months at a time.

 Marriage does not solve all of Christian and Ana’s problems, but it does provide a level of relational glue to help keep them together.
-As with most relational problems, Christian and Ana’s problems here are mostly about fear and communication.
-In spite of the fact that they love one another, they still fear that they other will stop loving them if they truly knew what was inside.
+As with most relational issues, Christian and Ana’s problems here are mostly about fear and communication.
+Even though they love one another, they still fear that the other will stop loving them if they truly knew what was inside.
 I think we all have that problem.
-I have been married nearly 15 years (at the end of June) and I still have the fear that my wife will not love me if she fully knows me.
-It is both irrational (because she really does know me quite well) and disproved by how she has reacted about the many things that she does know about me.
+I have been married nearly 15 years (at the end of June), and I still have the fear that my wife will not love me if she fully knows me.
+It is both irrational (because she does know me quite well) and disproved by how she has reacted about the many things that she does know about me.

-Over all, while I have some reservations recommending these books because of the overt sexuality, the story line and story telling is quite good.
+Overall, while I have some reservations recommending these books because of the overt sexuality, the storyline and storytelling is as good as a lot of other popular fiction.
 And the epilogue at the end, telling some of Christian’s back story and part of the the story from Christian’s perspective was a nice little addition.